 What does a “strong” password look like?

 Well, two factors affect the strength of your passwords — length (how many characters they contain) and complexity (what types of characters are involved).

 Most cyber security experts now recommend against using random sets of characters (e.g. “eG*#1xY&48”) and suggest using a combination of random words, numbers and special characters (e.g. “&UnderneathHousesWeather!2”) — these passwords end up being longer, stronger and easier to remember.

 Never reuse passwords

 It can be tempting, when you have multiple systems needing a password, to use the same password over and over again — but this should be avoided.
-If a password is compromised on one system, it becomes compromised on all systems you have used that password for.
+This is because with this approach, once a password is compromised on one system, it becomes compromised on all the systems you also use it to access.

 Don’t use shared logins

 If at all possible, don’t share your username and password with employees or external suppliers.
-If something is done incorrectly using this login, either by accident or deliberately, it can make it considerably harder to work out which person was responsible.
+If something is done incorrectly using this login, either by accident or deliberately, it can make it considerably harder to work out who was responsible.